Menu

 The STEP APSA Inclusion Travel Award

-The STEP APSA Inclusion Travel Award will be granted to graduate students from under-represented groups in the discipline who are accepted to present a paper at the annual APSA meeting.
+The STEP APSA Inclusion Travel Award will be granted to graduate students who are accepted to present a paper at the annual APSA meeting.
 They must be members of STEP (which is free for graduate students) and be presenting on a STEP or STEP co-sponsored panel.
 A maximum of 10 awards in the amount of $500 will be granted each year.
-Nomination process: Applications should be sent to the committee chair.
-Deadline for nominations: April 15, 2023
+Nomination process: Applications should be sent to the committee.
+Deadline for nominations: April 15, 2026

 Award Committee